How are products licensed?

 How secure is HelloID?

 HelloID uses redundant servers in multiple regions in North America and Western Europe to maximize uptime.
 Your data never leaves the country of origin.
 We use RSA to encrypt your data.
-In addition, we utilize a consulting firm to provide complete penetration testing on a quarterly basis.
+In addition, we utilize a consulting firm to provide complete penetration testing on a bi-annual basis.
 You can also enhance the normal login process with multifactor authentication (MFA) capabilities utilizing Radius servers, a PIN via SMS, authenticator apps from Google or Microsoft, or other options.

 IAM: Identity and Access Manager